James Alan Anderson

 Regardless of future sales figures, the creative writing endeavour has been very rewarding for me personally.
 Since the manuscripts had already been written (six of them) prior to publication, publishing at least a few of them has been a measure of success in itself.

-I am presently 77 years old, long since retired, and I still possess most of my physical and mental faculties.
+I have long since been retired, but I still possess all of my physical and mental faculties.
 I developed a passion for electronics and radio communication in the early 1960s, and that led to a career as a professional engineer in the field of telecommunications after graduation from university.
-I have been married to my wife Julie for nearly 40 years and we have three adult children and three grandchildren: Michael, Vianne and William.
+I have been married to my wife Julie for 41 years and we have three adult children and three grandchildren.
 I am an electronics hobbyist, I hold an amateur radio license, and have been on the air for over three decades.
 I used to scuba dive in my younger years and my wife and I made a number of trips south to a few exotic locations so that I could engage in that passion.
 I try to keep in shape by taking some extended cycling outings whenever the weather is favourable.
 We also did a fair bit of canoeing and camping when our kids were younger.

 I began The Threefold Cord Series in June 2015 after reading a portion of an e-book account of one person’s trials and tribulations he suffered as a youth due to the toxic family environment brought about by his parents’ membership in the Worldwide Church of God.
 His account resonated strongly with me as my wife and I had been long-time members of that radical religious sect.
 Then out of the blue something suddenly occurred to me: perhaps I could write a fictional story based on somewhat similar circumstances as that particular author had described in his book.